Best TV series to watch on Netflix right now (August 2020) - TheNewsTrace

 Lifeless to Me

 Right here’s the set-up: Jen loses her husband in a hit-and-run accident and is consumed by her loss.
-In opposition to her higher judgement she attends a bunch grief counselling session and begrudgingly begins speaking to Judy.
-They bond over mutual loss and rapidly change into agency pals, turning to one another of their darkest hours, a lot to Jen’s nice shock.
+Towards her higher judgement she attends a bunch grief counselling session and begrudgingly begins speaking to Judy.
+They bond over mutual loss and shortly turn into agency mates, turning to one another of their darkest hours, a lot to Jen’s nice shock.
 Nonetheless, one of many ladies is guarding a horrible secret that threatens to upend their friendship and derail each of their lives fully.
-It’s a touching, humorous and addictive exploration of bereavement and feminine friendship with a gripping, soapy undercurrent that may have you ever telling your self that one perennial Netflix lie, “I’ll simply watch yet another episode earlier than mattress.”
+It’s a touching, humorous and addictive exploration of bereavement and feminine friendship with a gripping, soapy undercurrent that can have you ever telling your self that one perennial Netflix lie, “I’ll simply watch yet another episode earlier than mattress.”

 Two series can be found to watch now.